-12 Alternatives to Retinoids That Are Safe and Seriously Effective
+12 Effective Retinoid Alternatives That Are Safe for Pregnant Women

-Our love affair with retinol (a.k.a. vitamin A) has been going on for quite some time now.
+Our love affair with retinol (a.k.a. a vitamin A-derivative that is an awesome anti-aging ingredient) has been going on for quite some time now.
 With super-effective over-the-counter and prescription-strength formulas, who wouldn’t want to take advantage of such a powerful anti-aging, acne-fighting superhero?

-But regardless of how dewy and zit-free retinoids leave your skin, they have one major pitfall: They’re banned from the skin care routines of all pregnant and breastfeeding women as a precaution, since excess amounts of vitamin A have been linked to birth defects (and even using a topical cream can risk absorption of vitamin A into your bloodstream).
+But regardless of how plump and blemish-free retinoid products may leave your skin, they do have one drawback: They’re banned from the skin-care routines of all pregnant and breastfeeding women as a precaution, as excess amounts of vitamin A have been linked to birth defects (and even using a topical cream can risk absorption of vitamin A into your bloodstream).

-MORE: 15 Photos That Prove Sherbet is the Prettiest Hair Color of the Summer

 That’s a pretty important group of women who can’t use these products, especially considering the stress and body changes that come with childbirth and caring for a baby (read: out-of-whack skin that probably needs soothing the most).
 There must be safe, effective alternatives out there, right?